ubddprasanna/LearnJava-DuringDoing/Step-08/README.md

 **Reasoning & Engineer Thinking:**
 This demonstrates a complete and robust feature.
 The system retrieves two different pieces of data (the general school-wide configuration and the specific student's data) and combines them using a specialized calculation engine (`GradeCalc`).
 This is a perfect example of how different, well-organized components of a program collaborate.

+***What is Recursion?
+Recursion is a way of solving a problem by having a function call itself to solve a smaller piece of the same problem.
+It's like a set of Russian nesting dolls.
+To open the whole set, you open the first doll, and inside you find a smaller, identical doll that you open in the exact same way.***

 **Hints:**
 * When the user selects this option, your program will need to: